 In atmic consciousness we become free from all compulsion to act–and equally free from any compulsion to inaction.
 We are truly free, able to act or not act, having transcended that duality by becoming its masters, not by becoming incapacitated in relation to them.
 Further, we are absolutely free and independent of all others, living in unity with our Self within Brahman.

 Lest we fall into inertia, considering it a virtue, Krishna continues:

-“Therefore, constantly unattached, perform that action which is your duty.
-Indeed, by performing action while unattached, man attains the Supreme.
-Perfection was attained by kings like Janaka through action alone.
-For the mere maintenance of the world, you should act” (3:19, 20)
+Therefore, constantly unattached perform that which is your duty.
+Indeed by unattached action man attains the Supreme.
+Indeed, perfection was attained through action alone by King Janaka and others.
+For the maintenance of the world, as an example you should act (3:19-20).

 Janaka was a royal saint mentioned in the Upanishads.
 He lived unattached, acting solely for the welfare of others, as must we.
 This lofty motivation is now expounded by Krishna.

-“Whatever the greatest man does, thus do the rest; whatever standard he sets, the world follows that.
-For Me there is nothing whatever to be done in the three worlds, nor is there anything not attained to be attained.
-Nevertheless I engage in action.
-Indeed, if I, unwearied, should not engage in action at all, mankind would follow My path everywhere.
-If I did not perform action, these worlds would perish and I would be the cause of confusion; I would destroy these creatures.
-While those who are unwise act from attachment to action, so the wise should act without attachment, intending to maintain the welfare of the world” (3:20-25).
+Whatever the best of men does–this and that–thus other men do.
+Whatever the standard that he sets, that is what the world shall follow.
+I have no duty whatsoever in the three worlds, nor anything that must be attained, nevertheless I engage in action.
+Indeed, if I did not tirelessly engage at all in action, then mankind everywhere would follow my example.
+If I did not perform action these worlds would perish, and I would be the cause of confusion.
+I would destroy these people.
+As the unwise act, attached to action, so the wise should act, unattached, intending to maintain the welfare of the world (3:21-25).